marrus-sh/KibaenKeyboard/README.md

 # Kibben Keyboard for macOS

-This repository contains a handwritten macOS Keyboard Bundle for the input of English text using the [Kibben Orthography](https://go.KIBI.family/Documents/kibben.xhtml).
+This repository contains a handwritten macOS Keyboard Bundle for the input of English text, with support for a wide variety of special characters and diacritics.

 ## Installation